 A recognized aerospace engineer and test pilot with almost 10,000 flying hours, Brand is perhaps best known as for his career as a NASA astronaut.
 One of the 19 pilot astronauts selected by NASA in April 1966, Brand initially was a crewmember in the thermal vacuum chamber testing of the prototype Apollo command module and a support crewman on Apollo 8 and 13.
 Later he was backup command module pilot for Apollo 15 and backup commander for Skylabs 3 and 4.
 As an astronaut he held management positions relating to spacecraft development, acquisition, flight safety and mission operations.

-Born in Longmont, Colo., on May 9, 1931, Brand graduated from Longmont High School, then earned a Bachelor of Science degree in business from the University of Colorado in 1953.
+Brand graduated from Longmont High School, Longmont, CO, then earned a Bachelor of Science degree in business from the University of Colorado in 1953.
 He then served with the U.S. Marine Corps as a commissioned officer and naval aviator from 1953 to 1957, including a 15-month tour in Japan as a jet fighter pilot.
 Brand then returned to college, earning a Bachelor of Science degree in aeronautical engineering from the University of Colorado in 1960.

 Brand amassed some 9,669 flying hours in his career, which includes 8,089 hours in jets, 391 hours in helicopters, 746 hours in spacecraft, and checkout in more than 30 types of military aircraft.